run-llama/create-llama/templates/types/extractor/fastapi/README-template.md

 For example, keep the provided Pydantic model and query: "What is the maximum weight for a parcel?".

+> Note: the Pydantic model used is the last element in the code provided by the user.

 ### API

 Alternatively, check the API documentation at http://localhost:8000/docs.
 This example provides the `/api/extractor/query` API endpoint.